dealingwith/daniel-industries/_writings/funhouse.md

 That winter was the most magical of Mary’s life and would remain so for many years to come.
 The nights were cool, sometimes even cold, but the house remained a sauna on those house show nights.
 Mary would step outside during breaks and the cold air hitting her sweaty face intensified the sense of electricity in the air.
 Those first two shows led to four more, one every month on a random Friday night.
 Winter gave way to spring, and Mary would never forget which R.E.M. t-shirt she wore to that sixth show because it was the worst day of her life.

 The show went on as usual.
 They’d added some new material to their set.
 New songs they were getting into as well as crowd requests.
-A too-fast and energetic version of Shock the Monkey by Peter Gabriel; The Logical Song by Supertramp; Mr. Blue Sky by ELO; an entire mini-set of The Clash: London Calling, Rock the Casbah, and Should I Stay or Should I Go; another mini-set of Bowie: Young Americans, Let’s Dance, and Modern Love; My Sweet Lord by George Harrison, which Jonas saved for after Mary’s mom arrived one night and she seemed to appreciate it.
+A too-fast and energetic version of _Shock the Monkey_ by Peter Gabriel; _The Logical Song_ by Supertramp; _Mr.
+Blue Sky_ by ELO; an entire mini-set of The Clash: _London Calling_, _Rock the Casbah_, and _Should I Stay or Should I Go_; another mini-set of Bowie: _Young Americans_, _Let’s Dance_, and _Modern Love_; _My Sweet Lord_ by George Harrison, which Jonas saved for after Mary’s mom arrived one night and she seemed to appreciate it.

-That night they finished with Rock Lobster again.
+That night they finished with _Rock Lobster_ again.
 After the house had stopped shaking, a number of seconds after they’d played the final note, Jonas put his hand in the air and spoke into the microphone.
 “Hey, everybody, I have some sad news.”
 He paused while people quieted down.
 There were a number of concerned looks, including Mary’s, which was mixed with confusion.

 “Our landlord is kicking us out,” was met with some boos and a small chorus of “What?”